Student Research Opportunities

 Physical Chemistry

-- Students will develop and use innovative methods to measure key properties of molten salt mixtures for the development of clean energy sources.
+- Project description: Students will develop and use innovative methods to measure thermophysical properties of molten salt mixtures for the development of clean energy sources.

 Luigi Gallo